-Submit all managed care claims for Electronic Visit Verification (EVV)-relevant services delivered through the consumer directed services option or service responsibility option in the STAR Health, STAR Kids, STAR+PLUS, and STAR+PLUS Medicaid-Medicare Plan programs to Texas Medicaid & Healthcare Partnership by October 1.
-This is for the EVV claims matching process to occur.
-This information is for Cures Act program providers and financial management services agencies (FMSAs) required to use Electronic Visit Verification by January 1, 2021.
+By October 1, 2020, all managed care claims for Electronic Visit Verification (EVV)-relevant services that are delivered through the Consumer Directed Services (CDS) option or Service Responsibility Option (SRO) in the STAR Health, STAR Kids, STAR+PLUS, and STAR+PLUS Medicaid-Medicare Plan (MMP) programs must be submitted to TMHP for the EVV claims matching process to occur.

-- Submit EVV claims with a date of service on or after October 1 to TMHP.
-They will be denied or rejected if they are submitted directly to a managed care organization.
+Beginning October 1, 2020, EVV claims with a date of service on or after October 1, 2020, must be submitted to TMHP and will be denied or rejected if they are submitted directly to a managed care organization (MCO).

-- Refer to How to Setup Managed Care EVV Claims Submission to TMHP to prepare for submitting EVV claims to TMHP.
+To prepare for submitting EVV claims to TMHP, refer to How to Setup Managed Care EVV Claims Submission to TMHP.

 EVV Practice Period

-From July 1, through November 30, program providers and FMSAs impacted by the Cures Act can practice using the EVV system, EVV Portal, and submitting EVV claims to TMHP for EVV claims matching.
+From July 1, 2020, through November 30, 2020, program providers and FMSAs impacted by the 21st Century Cures Act can practice using the EVV system, EVV Portal, and submitting EVV claims to TMHP for EVV claims matching.

-- Refer to the article titled Cures Act EVV: The EVV Practice Period Begins July 1, posted on May 22, for more information about the practice period.
+For more information about the practice period, refer to the article titled Cures Act EVV: The EVV Practice Period Begins July 1, which was posted on May 22, 2020.

 EVV Claim Denials for Mismatches Begin

-- Capture all service visits for an EVV-required service in the EVV system.
+- All service visits for an EVV-required service must be captured in the EVV system.